 Scout Field Guide >

 Lake Louise has everything you’d expect from a well developed ski resort, including first tracks skiing, snow tubing, cross country skiing and snowshoeing.
 Also on offer is a delightful torchlight dinner and ski.
+Day trips to the nearby Fairmont Chateau (and it's magical lake and ice waterfalls) are recommended for a down day, or you can take part in a guided tour of the surrounding national parks.
+Head into downtown Banff for an afternoon and explore the fantastic shopping on Main Street, or spend an afternoon soaking at the Banff Hot Springs.

 Lake Louise Ski Resort is located five minutes from the town of Lake Louise (and the Fairmont Chateau).
 From Banff it’s about 40-45 minutes, and 2 hours from Calgary airport.

 Whether you’re staying in Lake Louise or Banff, there are regular public shuttles that are free when you use your tri-area ski ticket.
 Having your own car adds a lot of flexibility and there’s a huge parking lot close to the base area.
-The Banff/Lake Louise Scout Field Guide has more information including price guides and contact details.

 Lake Louise has a long season.
 It usually operates in the first week of November and closes the first week of May.